yunseo-kim/aeqis/README.md

 ## TL;DR
 - Qauntum Error correction using QCNN
-- Implemnt it by qiskit
+- Implement it by qiskit
 - Compare with shor-code

 ## Introduction